annaphp/spring_notes/spring_review_answers.md

  - there should be a third table created to store many-to-many relationship(table one ids and table two ids)

 Describe Spring's approach to JDBC, name key interfaces/classes:
+ - Spring simplifies JDBC use by providing JDBC template which hides DB access boiler plate code.
+   With JdbcTemplate you only need to write code that is related to data manupulation (CRUD).

 What is a repository?
+ - Repository is a class where CRUD functions are performed, a class that represents persistence layer.

 What is a datasource?
 How is it different from drivermanager?
+- Datasource represents database connection.
+It's different from drivermanager because it has a connection pool and it manages connections (connections are always open and when connection is not used it's put back into the connection pool and is available for other requiests) whereas with drivermanager you need to open/close connections.

 Describe steps to configure JDBC based repository in Spring
+- To enable JdbcTemplate in your application the following steps have to be completed:
+	- set up required dependencies
+	- define Datasource bean in Spring dependency config file DataSource represents a database, it has a connection pool which contains a set of connections.
+DataSouce requires jdbc driver, database url, database username and password, connection pool initia and maximum size.
+	- create Repository class for your model with JdbcTemplate field

 ## JPA

 What is JPA?
+- ORM(Object Relationship Mapping) Specification

 What is Hibernate? compare Hibernate and JPA

+- Hibernate - ORM framework (it has sessionFactory(you build sessionFactory = buildSessionFactory()),
+  sessionFactory gives you session (sessionFactory.openSession()), on session you can call methods such as session.beginTransaction,  session.getTransaction.commit() and session.close()).

+- In JPA, there is EntityManagerFactory that gives you an instance of EntityManager.
+EntityManager allows you to persist objects and manage transactions.

+JPA is an interface (a standard for ORM), Hibernate is an implementation that satisfies JPA standarts.

 Name key classes/interfaces in JPA
+- EntityManagerFactory (defined in config) and  EntityManger (used in Repository)

 What are entities?
+- User defined classes instances of which should be stored in db

 Name entity states
+- Transient (new not saved)
+- Persistent, managed (saved, there is a row in db associated with this object)
+- detached (retrieved from db, and changes are not synchronized with db)
+- removed - to be deleted

 What are value types?
 (Basic types like String and classes annotated with @Embeddable)
+ - @Embeddable can be other classes, Int, Long.

 How can an entity store its collection of values types, what about one value type?
+- Using @ElementCollection you can save a collection of basic Java types such as String,Integer, Long)
+  @ElementCollection is also used to store a collection of @Embedable

 Name 2 main types of relationships between entities?

 Name 4 main cardinalities.